2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2019 GA Trustees’ Garden American Innovation Dollar Value

-Georgia’s selection of Trustees’ Garden for its dollar reflects the site’s role as the first systematic attempt to determine what crops could sustain a colonial economy.
+Georgia’s selection of Trustees’ Garden reflects the site’s role as the first systematic agricultural experiment in colonial America.
+Established in 1733, it was designed to test what crops could sustain a colonial economy and produce commodities for trade with Britain.

 The coin captures this agricultural experimentation through its depiction of hand-planted seeds sprouting into multiple species, connecting Georgia’s early economic aspirations to tangible plant diversity.

 A Philadelphia Position A graded MS67 brought $925 on eBay in June 2021.
-More remarkably, a Denver Position A achieved MS68—the sole example at that grade with none finer—fetching $3,498 in December 2021.
+More remarkably, a Denver Position A achieved MS68 — the sole example at that grade with none finer recorded by PCGS — fetching $3,498 on eBay in December 2021.
+This is the registry-topper for the entire 2019 series.

 2019-D GA Trustees' Garden Pos.
 B American Innovation Dollar Price/Grade Chart